univention/univention-corporate-server/doc/manual/windows/trust.rst

 ===================

-Trust relationships between domains make it possible for users from one domain to log in to computers from another domain.
+Trust relationships between domains make it possible for users from one domain to sign in to computers from another domain.

 In general, Windows trust relations can be *unidirectional* or *bidirectional*.
 Technically a bidirectional trust is simply realized as two unidirectional